How Much Does it Cost to Remove and Replace Decking Boards

 Besides decking the cost to remove and replace wood decking boards and labour costs, there are other expenses that you may need to consider.
 For instance, you need to buy fasteners for your decking boards.
 Composite decking boards use decking screws, which cost £10 to £20 for packs for 100s.
 If you are using grooved decking boards, you will also need to get hidden fasteners.
 There are several options you can pick, each at different price ranges.

-You can also add other finishing touches to your decks, such as posts, railings, and balusters.
+You can also add other finishing touches to your decking, such as posts, railings, and balusters.
 Some homeowners decide to seal the end cuts of their decking boards as well.
 You can achieve this by using picture framing or by using sealants.
 Installing fascia boards or corner trims are also popular options.
 The more finishings you add, the more expensive it gets.